alxjpzmn/doughbox/README.md

 - Current quotes for securities are not fetched automatically.
 They're kept in a separate table and need to be refreshed either manually or via API (more on this below).
 - Doughbox uses ISINs as primary identifier, so it's agnostic to the trading venue an instrument was bought.
 If it encounters a ticker symbol during the import, it attempts to convert it to an ISIN via the OpenFIGI API
 - Crypto, Real Estate, Cash Holdings aren't supported.
 Basically, if it has an ISIN, it _might_ work with Doughbox, if it hasn't, then it sure won't.
-- PDFs and CSV that are successfully imported are deleted to leave the input folder uncluttered, so please only copy files into the input folder.
 - The web interface is currently used for visualizations only, commands need to be invoked using the CLI.

 ## Supported brokers